Bort-Millipede/PocketCHIP_hcx/README.md

 ```

 &nbsp;
-The following commands will install hcxdumptool 6.1.2 to the system (under `/usr/local`):
+Execute the following commands to install hcxdumptool 6.1.2 to the system (under `/usr/local`; replace `/path/to/` with path to the **hcxdumptool-6.1.2-8-ge3df2d3.pocketchip.tar.gz** file):

 ```bash
 cd /